Playeroth/ETB_ClientButton/README.md

 ![image](https://github.com/user-attachments/assets/c1152e62-d061-4856-b984-19cff54d88eb)

 ![image](https://github.com/user-attachments/assets/9944ea69-929f-436a-b6ee-59bcface264d)

-this source is less cleaned than CustomInteractable.
+You want to add this component to an AI entity.
+Any Entity, Skinstealer, Bacteria, Dog, so on. this source is less cleaned than CustomInteractable.
 -1 values are disabled.
 OnChasePlayerObject - might not fully work as i remember having issues with it not properly being removed.
 ObjectToAttach - is used to attaching any object to the entity, such as Lights.

 # CustomInteractable
+You use this with another Interactable, such as lever, button, etc.
 ![image](https://github.com/user-attachments/assets/d1c4e7b6-9d32-41eb-b793-aa5f98668e73)

 - "Transform Relative to Owner" is used to set up position, scale and rotation to properly hide the radius of the original interactable.